heythemba/heythemba/README.md

 # Welcome to My GitHub Portfolio! 👋

 Hi there!
-I'm **HAythem Baganna**, a passionate **UX/UI Designer | Front-end Developer** with a love for transferring idea to an innovative solutions and solving complex problems.
+I'm _Haythem Baganna_, a passionate **UX/UI Designer | Front-end Developer** with a love for transferring idea to an innovative solutions and solving complex problems.
 This repository serves as a showcase of my projects, skills, and journey in the world of technology.

 ## 🚀 About Me